edgonzalesjr/Phishing-Threat-Analysis/README.md

 ### Skills Learned

-- Phishing Email Identification:
+- Phishing Email Identification
   - Recognizing phishing tactics such as unusual sender behavior, generic greetings, and unexpected requests.
   - Spotting red flags in email content, such as suspicious attachments or abnormal formatting.

-- Email Header Analysis:
+- Email Header Analysis
   - Extracting and analyzing critical metadata (e.g., sender’s IP address, Return-Path domain) from email headers.
   - Understanding the importance of email headers in identifying the true origin of an email.

- - Use of OSINT Tools:
+ - Use of OSINT Tools
    - Utilizing tools like Whois, MxToolBox, VirusTotal, and dmarcian for investigating email origins, domains, and attachments.
    - Assessing the reputation of a domain or IP address to determine its legitimacy.

- - SPF and DMARC Record Evaluation:
+ - SPF and DMARC Record Evaluation
    - Understanding the role of SPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting & Conformance) records in email security.
    - Verifying if the email passed SPF and DMARC checks to determine its legitimacy.

- - Attachment Analysis:
+ - Attachment Analysis
    - Analyzing attachments for file type, size, and hash values to identify potential malware or malicious payloads.
    - Using tools like VirusTotal for malware scanning and identifying possible threats.

- - Incident Handling and Reporting:
+ - Incident Handling and Reporting
    - Understanding the process of reporting suspicious emails to a Security Operations Center (SOC).
    - Recognizing the importance of proactive measures in mitigating potential security breaches.